johnaaronllobrera/Decryptor-Script/README.txt

 This script decrypts an encrypted file using the Fernet encryption scheme.

 Usage:
-1. Make sure you have the appropriate encryption key file (`encryption_key.key`) available.
+1. Make sure you have the appropriate encryption key file available.
 2. Update the `file_path` variable with the name of the file you want to decrypt.
 3. Run the script using Python.